 Another search on the Internet led us to the great Israeli man Geva Zin from Geva Kennels.

 It was agreed that Geva would bring 15 dogs and send us the pictures and details of each dog, so we would be able to market them to the school students before the adoption day.

 The decision for the place of the project

-Passing to the marketing plan
+Passing the marketing plan

-The students decided to continue working on the project, and learned about the importance of the entrepreneur's marketing plan and how to market in different ways.
+The students decided to continue working on the project and learned about the importance of the entrepreneur's marketing plan and how to market in different ways.